 |properties||Log entry-specific detail, serialized as a JSON string.
 For more information, see the following sections in this article.|

 Execution log properties schema

 Execution logs have information about events that happened during Stream Analytics job execution.
-The schema of properties varies, depending on the type of event.
-Currently, we have the following types of execution logs:
+The schema of properties varies depending on whether the event is a data error or a generic event.

 |Source||Name of the job input or output where the error occurred.|